 Proper security requires a higher level of technical knowledge than ever before.
 Simply connecting to a high speed network poses many threats

 that all computer users must be aware of.
-At the same time, a rapid increase in information security attacks targeting healthcare organizations and wider HIPAA regulations in regards to Electronic Patient Health Information mean that it's more important than ever to make sure you understand and are taking the proper steps to protect your computer and its data.
+At the same time, a rapid increase in information security attacks targeting academic and health care organizations, and wider regulations to protect confidential and sensitive information (including PHI and PII) mean that it's more important than ever to make sure you understand and are taking the proper steps to protect your computer and its data.

-Operating System and Software Updates - all vendors release patches and upgrades for their operating systems and software that can prevent problems on your computer.
+- Operating System and Software Updates - all vendors release patches and upgrades for their operating systems and software that can protect against security issues on your computer.

-Physical Security - don't forget to keep your computer itself secure!
+- Physical Security - don't forget to keep the equipment itself secured!
 Columbia

 offers many great resources for free or discounted pricing to assist with this.